Submission Guidelines

 - Citations: Hyperlink sources where possible.
 If unavailable online, use footnotes (OSCOLA 4th edition recommended, not mandatory).
 For statutes, use India Code hyperlinks.

 - Completeness: Submissions must be fully edited and polished.
-Drafts will not be reviewed.
+Drafts will not be reviewed and may be summarily rejected.

 Review Process